 Sub-bass has excellent extension with a very fast rumble but it doesn’t feel very powerful or evoke much emotional response.
-Having said that however, for accuracy it is really impressive on a technical level.
+Having said that, however, for accuracy it is really impressive on a technical level.

 The repeated sub-bass notes in “Smartz” by Scarface are clearly audible but they don’t have much physical presence and lack any wow factor.
 But if you were mastering the track these headphones would be the perfect companion.

 There is excellent instrument separation in the Superlux HD671’s midrange but because of its neutrality and the leanness of the bass it can at times sound a bit thin.
 It has remarkable tonal accuracy for such an affordable headphone and electric guitars are brimming with crunch and texture.

 Vocals sound extremely articulated and the clarity is outstanding.
 Despite the significant peak around 7kHz the HD671 does well to avoid sounding sibilant but it makes no attempt to hide any that is inherent in the recording.
 At times there is some hollowness to the HD671’s midrange that has a slightly unnatural effect.